List of Tulane Green Wave bowl games

 The Tulane Green Wave college football team competes as part of the NCAA Division I Football Bowl Subdivision (FBS), representing Tulane University in the American Athletic Conference.
-Since the establishment of the team in 1893, Tulane has appeared in 14 official bowl games and won 6.
-Its most recent bowl game was the 2020 Famous Idaho Potato Bowl (December), a 27–38 loss against the Nevada Wolf Pack in Boise, Idaho.
+Since the establishment of the team in 1893, Tulane has appeared in 17 official bowl games and won 7.
+Its most recent bowl game was the 2024 Gasparilla Bowl, a 8–33 defeat against the Florida.
 The 1909 Bacardi Bowl was not sanctioned by the NCAA, and thus the Green Wave do not recognize the bowl appearance.